Tchernobill/Confluence/Archives/Timeline alpha.md

 **End of Chapter 01**
 - Vyr4n began to explore android head unit, it's working, and began to experiment with the base droid personality within
 - Establishes connections with other independent operators and slowly open to collaborations with some, including Isa, a charismatic implant dealer
-- A violent riot erupt in the slum make Vyr4n reluctantly offer Isa to hide with him in his ventilation shaft
+- A violent riot erupt in the slum make Vyr4n reluctantly offer Isa to hide with him in his utility room
 - Vyr4n is visibly uncomfortable with Isa presence in the confined space of his personal shelter
 - Isa attempt to casually engage with him, somehow began slowly connect with him
 - Isa initiate physical intimacy with him, while it is casual and usual for her, he's unconfirmable but let her guide him and end up being ok with it